WeiDUorg/elkhound/README.md

 Elkhound is built with CMake and a C/C++ toolchain.

 Elkhound has been tested and builds on what can vaguely be described as contemporary x86_64 and x86 GNU/Linux systems and Cygwin.
+It should also build on contemporary macOS.
 Status on other systems and in other environments is not known.

 Dependencies:
 - Flex